portworx/px-docs/scale-up-nodes-with-storage.md

 ---

-## Scale-up Nodes
+## Scale-up Nodes with Storage

-This section illustrates how to add a new node to a PX cluster and how to add additional storage to the PX Cluster once a new node is added
+This section illustrates how to add a new node with attached storage to a PX cluster

 ### Display current cluster status